 Big Light Productions was founded in 2013 by award-winning American writer and producer Frank Spotnitz and has become one of the fastest-growing independent production companies in Europe.
 Big Light creates and oversees a diverse slate of international television series, including drama, comedy and documentaries.

-The London and Paris-based production company’s projects include the acclaimed Amazon drama series The Man in the High Castle; Ransom, which debuted this month on CBS in the U.S. and Corus’s Global in Canada; Medici: Masters of Florence with Richard Madden and Dustin Hoffman, which set viewing records on Rai1 in Italy and is currently streaming on Netflix; Crossing Lines Season 3; and Transporter: The Series Season 2 for the U.S. and international markets.
+The London and Paris-based production company’s projects include the acclaimed Amazon drama series The Man in the High Castle; Ransom, which debuted in 2017 on CBS in the U.S., Corus’s Global in Canada and TF1 in France; Medici: Masters of Florence with Richard Madden and Dustin Hoffman, which set viewing records on Rai1 in Italy and is currently streaming on Netflix; Crossing Lines Season 3; and Transporter: The Series Season 2 for the U.S. and international markets.

 Spotnitz’s credits also include eight seasons of the hit series The X-Files and its two feature films, Hunted, Strike Back, Night Stalker, Robbery Homicide Division, The Lone Gunmen, Harsh Realm and Millennium.

 Most recently for Big Light, Frank created, developed, executive produced, oversaw the writers’ room and co-wrote episodes for: political family drama Medici: Masters of Florence; suspense drama Ransom; comedy-drama series The Indian Detective; and acclaimed Amazon drama The Man in the High Castle, based on the classic alternative history novel by Philip K. Dick.